Drug information provided by: Micromedex

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription and nonprescription (over-the-counter [OTC]) medicines, and herbal (eg, St. John’s wort) or vitamin supplements.

 This medicine may increase blood sugar levels.
-Check with your doctor if you or your child notice a change in the results of your blood or urine sugar tests.
+Check with your doctor if you notice a change in the results of your blood or urine sugar tests.

 Birth control pills may not work as well while you are using atazanavir.
 To keep from getting pregnant, use an additional form of birth control along with your pills.
-Other forms of birth control include condoms, diaphragms, or contraceptive foams or jellies.
+Other forms of birth control include condoms, a diaphragm, or contraceptive foam or jelly.

 Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you or your child have any of the following symptoms while using this medicine: blistering, peeling, or loosening of the skin, chills, cough, diarrhea, itching, joint or muscle pain, red skin lesions, often with a purple center, skin rash, sore throat, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, chills, cough, diarrhea, itching, joint or muscle pain, red skin lesions, often with a purple center, skin rash, sore throat, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness.

 This medicine will not keep you from giving HIV to your partner during sex.
 Make sure you understand this and practice safe sex, even if your partner also has HIV, by using a latex condom or other barrier method.
 This medicine will also not keep you from giving HIV to other people if they are exposed to your blood.
 Do not re-use or share needles with anyone.